Superconducting electromagnetic energy storage has low energy density

 - Superconducting energy storage energy consumption ratio

-- Current status of superconducting energy storage
+- Greenhouse superconducting negative energy storage